COVID-19 Business Resources

 Loan Modifications and Payment Deferrals

 For existing Bar Harbor Bank & Trust commercial loan customers whose cash flow has been severely curtailed due to the COVID-19 pandemic, we will work with you, one-on-one to provide some relief regarding your loan payments.
 The first step is for us to fully understand and evaluate your liquidity needs.
-Please connect with your Commercial Lender to start the conversation.
+Please connect with your Commercial Banker to start the conversation.

 Running your business during this time of social distancing presents its challenges.
 Bar Harbor Bank & Trust is here to provide solutions.
 We offer a variety of products and services to help you run your business remotely, securely, and efficiently.